JHernandez1232/Coding-1-Final/README.md

 # Coding-1-Final
  These are the starter files for S2021 Coding 1

-So this site has no intended purpose what so ever.
-In the About page you can see that we added a box style that contained information about me along with my profile picture being a fish in a tank (which hopefully made you laugh).
+So this site has no intended purpose whatsoever.
+On the About page you can see that we added a box style that contained information about me along with my profile picture being a fish in a tank (which hopefully made you laugh).
+On the Contact page, I added I got two contacts I added by implementing a box style containing the information and putting it under the profile picture.
+For the footer, I decided to go with a more... dynamic feeling I suppose.
+The colors looked really nice to me but the only this that I couldn't really help with was the information, you can see that I only put three things in the footer and hopefully it doesn't affect my grade.
+For my own personal logo I put Harsh Patel.